5 Things Writers Should Stop to Appreciate on Thanksgiving | WritersDigest.com

 Thanksgiving can be a time of straight-up existential crisis for writers.
-Many of us are in the final throes of NaNoWriMo—For the love of Valhalla, do I really have ten thousand more words to go?!—while many more of us are teetering on the edge of panic about the impending holiday chaos and the prospect of interacting with relatives.
+Many of us are in the final throes of NaNoWriMo—For the love of Valhalla, do I really have 20,000 more words to go?!—while many more of us are teetering on the edge of panic about the impending holiday chaos and the prospect of interacting with relatives.

 But Thanksgiving is also a time to stop and appreciate the things you care about, to express gratitude for all the whosits and whatnots that keep you ticking and typing.